RTFC Homepage

 Bug fix:

-BRL files with a line length of less than 10 characters can now be easily printed using printers from Index and Thiel.
+BRL files with a line length of less than 10 characters can now be printed without problems on printers from Index and Thiel.

 Bug fix: